Unity-Environmental-University/LXD-Documentation/SME Orientation/SME-Orientation-Overview.md

 > **Duration:** 20-30 minutes

 Before you meet with your Learning Designer, there are specific ways to prepare that will make the process much smoother and faster.

+### Overview / Script
+In the kick-off meeting you'll be going over the development timeline, development tools, pinch points, etc. All that operational stuff for organizing the project itself.
+But you'll also begin discussing the Course Outcomes, Description, whether there will be a textbook, and initial ideas you may have for the course project.
+These are things we'd love for you to come to that kick-off meeting prepared to talk about, with ideas already formed.
+This section should, hopefully, set you up to come to that first meeting with some things to discuss with the LXD, so that the course gets off on the right foot and proceeds efficiently.

 **Key Concepts:**
 - Understanding the course documentation you'll receive